williamforneck/williamforneck/README.md

   Migrated legacy Angular monolith to Micro Frontends (v14 → v20) using NGINX; built reusable and performant components for a Design System.

 - **DLL Finance**
-  Created dynamic dashboards and internal systems with real-time data handling and seamless user interactions.
+  Created internal systems and migrated legacy AngularJS to Angular 13.

 - **IEPRO – Registry System**
   Developed a secure document flow and registration system with backend integrations and robust UI.